hazelcast/hazelcast/hazelcast-documentation/src/ClusterUtilities.md

 - Provide member attributes at runtime via attribute setter methods on `Member` interface.

-For example you can tag your members with their CPU characteristics and you can route CPU intensive tasks to those CPU-rich members.
+For example, you can tag your members with their CPU characteristics and you can route CPU intensive tasks to those CPU-rich members.

 ```java
 MemberAttributeConfig fourCore = new MemberAttributeConfig();